-The figure below depicts historic GHG emissions, forecasted change in emissions, and the 2050 emissions target, in addition to showing the effects of our carbon reduction strategies.
+The figures below depict historic GHG emissions, forecasted change in emissions, and the 2050 emissions target, in addition to showing the effects of our carbon reduction strategies.
 The white wedge between the blue line and our total emissions output represents the amount of GHGs reduced in our Climate Action Plan.
-This graph helps visualize the expected reduction in CO2e in addition to depicting the changes in carbon contribution from each of our sectors.
-Based on these forecasts, reductions in Commercial, Residential and Transportation sectors are most central to achieving our goal of an 80% emissions reduction by 2050.
-To achieve net zero, additional strategies would need to be explored including the possible purchase of carbon credits.
+Figure 4 shows an aggressive strategy to reach approximately net zero by 2050, while Figure 5 shows a less aggressive strategy that still results in major GHG emission reductions.
+Note that in the net zero projections, residential and commercial energy sectors CO2e reductions go below zero, meaning that the sectors uptake more GHGs than they produce.
+These graphs help visualize the expected reduction in CO2e in addition to depicting the changes in carbon contribution from each of our sectors.
+Based on these forecasts, reductions in Commercial, Residential and Transportation sectors are most central to achieving our goal of net-zero by 2050.
+To achieve net zero, additional strategies may need to be explored including the possible purchase of carbon credits.
 Net zero does not necessarily mean no emissions - rather that the combination of approaches balances emissions released with emissions removed from the atmosphere, which can be accomplished by taking up carbon through greening projects or through a carbon credit system.
+For more information about the assumptions for each projection, please reference Appendix I.